bhh32/installer/README.md

 ```
 ## Note:
 This will be rewitten in rust in the near future,
-and will not call bash scripts fir the functionality.
+and will not call bash scripts for the functionality.